BENCHmark January 2005

 Data Management - the Theory in Practice

 How do we know that our answers are correct?
 What level of confidence can we place in our results?
 Is our analysis “fit for purpose”?

-The increasingly proliferate use of simulation tools such as FEA and CFD is one of the engineering success stories of the last few decades.
+The increasingly proliferate use of simulation tools such as Finite Element Analysis (FEA) and Computational Fluid Dynamics (CFD) is one of the engineering success stories of the last few decades.
 All those who are involved with the technology can – justifiably – claim to have developed products with improved quality, increased safety and/or reduced costs.
 Yet these most fundamental of questions can still cause difficulty.

 NAFEMS has always endeavoured to play a leading role in improving the confidence that can be placed in simulation results.
 In the early years, this focused on developing internationally recognised benchmarks that software developers could use to verify that their algorithms were correctly coded.

 In more recent years, although new benchmarks are still being actively developed by the organisation, the emphasis has shifted more towards demonstrating confidence in the entire analysis process.
 For example, the Knowledge Base article in this issue refers to the SAFESA procedure with which NAFEMS was involved.

 However, there are no easy – or complete – answers.
 It remains a highly topical subject.
 One of the earliest posts on the recently formed North American discussion group raised precisely this issue, and quickly generated a flurry of replies.